Eye Health 101: A Lesson in Healthy Vision

 If you notice any of the above habits, you can ask your child’s pediatrician for a referral to a local pediatric ophthalmologist for further testing.

-“Keeping your children’s eyes safe is another important part of maintaining healthy vision,” Yu says, noting that eye injuries are the leading cause of vision loss in children.
+“Keeping your children’s eyes safe is another important part of maintaining healthy vision,” Galiza says, noting that eye injuries are the leading cause of vision loss in children.

 According to reports, there are nearly 42,000 sports-related eye injuries in the United States each year, with children making up a majority of these injuries.